-On a cold winter’s weekend last month, I headed to Yulefest in the Blue Mountains, mid-year Christmas celebrations that are held every year in the Blue Mountains town of Katoomba.
+On a cold winter’s weekend, I headed to Yulefest in the Blue Mountains, Christmas in July celebrations that are held every winter in the Blue Mountains town of Katoomba.

 I may be from the Southern Hemisphere, but after spending several years Christmassing in the colder climes of the Northern Hemisphere, having a BBQ and going to the beach on Christmas Day just doesn’t feel right anymore.
 I had heard about the Yulefest Christmas in July in the Blue Mountains and knew I had to go.

 Some Irish tourists visiting Katoomba back in 1980 thought the same.
 In the cold winter air of the mountains they felt homesick for Ireland and nostalgic for a traditional White Christmas.
 After mentioning it to the hotel owner, a Christmas dinner was arranged for them and Yulefest was born.

 Yulefest Blue Mountains has since become a yearly tradition with many guesthouses, hotels and restaurants in the Blue Mountains participating each year in the winter months of June through to August.

 A lot of hotels offer Yulefest packages, usually including one or two nights’ accommodation, breakfast and a multi-course Christmas dinner with entertainment.
 I decided to go with a two night package at Katoomba’s original hotel, The Carrington.

 The Carrington Hotel was first opened in 1883 under the name The Great Western.
 It was changed to The Carrington three years later in honour of the then Governor of NSW, Lord Carrington.

 Before the hotel was built, Katoomba was a quiet mining town but quickly became a thriving mecca for tourists that came to soak up the fresh mountain air.
 It is the only 19th Century Resort Hotel in New South Wales that is still in use.